kovidgoyal/kitty/docs/faq.rst

-On macOS you can put :file:`kitty.app.icns` or :file:`kitty.app.png` in the :ref:`kitty configuration directory <confloc>`, and this icon will be applied automatically at startup if the app bundle has no custom icon.
-This is convenient because app updates under macOS will replace the entire app bundle and the custom icon will be removed as well.
+On macOS you can put :file:`kitty.app.icns` or :file:`kitty.app.png` in the :ref:`kitty configuration directory <confloc>`, and this icon will be applied automatically at startup if the :file:`kitty.app` bundle has no custom icon.
+This is convenient because updates under macOS replace the entire :file:`kitty.app` bundle and the custom icon will be removed as well.
 To automatically update a new icon at startup, you need to remove the custom icon on :file:`kitty.app` first.